Alums

 The Vassar Network

 Career networking is a vital part of professional development.
-As a Vassar alumna/us or student, you are part of, and have access to, a network of more than 41,000 people who have shared the Vassar experience.
+As a Vassar alum or student, you are part of, and have access to, a network of more than 41,000 people who have shared the Vassar experience.
 Learn more about resources and opportunities for career networking.

 Have a job or internship lead to share?

 You can help to strengthen the Vassar network for current students and recent graduates by posting your opportunity on Handshake, Vassar’s job/internship database!
 Learn more about recruiting opportunities at Vassar.
+You can also join VassarNet, our Linkedin group dedicated to supporting the Vassar Network.

 Need help?